Politics of the Philippines: Elections

 Vote counting in these elections could take up to 18 hours, and tabulation could take up to 40 days.
 In 1992 COMELEC adopted a strategic plan to modernize voting, and the first electronic vote-counting pilot test took place in the 1996 Autonomous Region in Muslim Mindanao general election.
 This pilot was considered a success.
 In 1997 a law was based calling for the open ballots to be replaced by pre-printed ballots.
 However, it was not until the May 2010 elections that electronic vote-counting was used for a national election.
 This change in the process saw ballots shift from the "open ballot" system to ballots where voters fill in ovals next to the candidate names.
 It has been reported by COMELEC that this new system reduces the ability for vote-buyers to monitor how people vote.
 It also reduced vote count time, with manual counting previously taking perhaps months.

 National and local elections began to be held on the same day from May 1992, following the passage of Republic Act (RA) 7166.
 The country has a voting age of 18.
 Under the 1987 constitution all registered parties are allowed poll watchers, whereas under the previous system poll watchers were only allowed from the two main parties.
 Political advertising was allowed beginning in 2001.
 Various forms of electoral fraud occur throughout the various elections, and are even expected by a majority of voters.
 Vote buying is especially prevalent, and campaigns are estimated to cost as much as 16 times the legal campaign finance limit.

-Political Dynamics and Spectrum

-The political dynamics and spectrum in the Philippines differ significantly from those in other parts of the world.
-While there are certain similarities, the emphasis tends to lean more toward the influence of social and cultural factors on ideological development.